Skip to content

 Getting to Gannett

 Getting to Gannett is legit!
 We chose the standard route up from the southwest through Titcomb Basin.
-This is the “easiest” way to Wyoming’s tallest peak, which is still pretty tough considering how far in you have to go and how much gear you have to bring.
-Here are the overview stats from our trip to illustrate:
+This is the “easiest” way to Wyoming’s tallest peak, which is still pretty tough considering how far in you have to go and how much gear you need to bring.
+Here are the overview stats from our trip to illustrate the challenge of this state’s highpoint:

 • Elkhart Park trailhead to Island Lake (camp 1)